Colorectal Cancer High-Risk Program

 Between 5 and 10 percent of all colorectal cancers are caused by genetic mutations that can be inherited.
 If you're a member of a family with a specific type of genetic mutation, such as Lynch syndrome, you are at higher risk of developing colorectal cancer.
 This is especially true when you have a parent, sibling or child who developed certain cancers before the age of 50.

-We can assess your risk factors for inherited colorectal cancer and determine whether you are a candidate for genetic testing.
-Testing is generally recommended if you meet one of the following.
+We can assess your risk factors for inherited colorectal cancer and determine if you are a candidate for genetic testing.
+Testing is generally recommended if you have one of the following risk factors.

 Have a first-degree relative with colorectal cancer that was diagnosed before the age of 50